Which of the following best defines 'Net Sales' in financial acco... | Study Prep in Pearson+

 1

 Break down the components: Total sales revenue is the gross amount earned from selling goods or services.
-Sales returns are the refunds given to customers for returned goods.
+Sales returns are the value of goods returned by customers.
 Allowances are reductions in price due to defects or other issues.
 Discounts are reductions in price offered to customers for early payment or promotional purposes.

-Apply the formula for Net Sales: The formula is Net Sales = Total Sales Revenue - Sales Returns - Sales Allowances - Sales Discounts.
-This formula ensures that all deductions are accounted for to calculate the net revenue.

-Compare the options provided: Evaluate each option against the definition and formula for Net Sales.
-The correct option should align with the formula and definition provided above.

-Select the correct answer: Based on the explanation, the correct answer is 'Total sales revenue minus sales returns, allowances, and discounts,' as it accurately defines Net Sales in financial accounting.
+Compare the options provided in the problem.
+The correct definition aligns with the formula above, which is 'Total sales revenue minus sales returns, allowances, and discounts.'

+Eliminate incorrect options: 'Total revenue before any deductions' refers to gross sales, not net sales.
+'The average amount needed for housing, food, clothes, and other goods and services' is unrelated to financial accounting.
+'The amount of cash collected from customers during the period' refers to cash flow, not net sales.

 Watch next